Binder fit guide

 - Do not intentionally go down in size; you will not be able to put the binder on.

 - Binders are meant to be tight, like a second skin.
-You should be able to breathe and the material should not be cutting into your skin.
+However, you should be able to comfortably take a deep breath and the material should not be cutting into your skin.

-- If you'd like to try one on first, make an appointment for a fitting and come on in!
+- If you'd like to try one on first, make an appointment or stop by either location!